ckastbjerg/bemagic/README.md

 ### Features

-* Automatically convert your stylesheets into a lean development playground.
+- Automatically convert your stylesheets into a lean development playground.
-* Automatically generate developer docementation for BEM components.
+- Automatically generate developer docementation for BEM components.

 ### Install

 Install the `bemagic` command to your system path:

-    npm install bemagic
+    npm install @issuu/bemagic

 ### Usage